YShen0000/ATOM/QMUGS/README.md

 ### Introducition
-The first dataset for model training is QMUGS dataset(over 3000k rows).
+The first dataset for model training is QMUGS dataset(around 2M rows).
 Specifically, the goal is to train regression models(RF, NN) with featurizers(graphconv, ECFP) to predict the HOMO_LUMO gap value of each compound baseds on features in the dataset.

 General Process:
 - data loading